-Farnborough Airport launches Flying Scholarship for 2020
+Farnborough Airport Launches Flying Scholarship for 2020

 Farnborough Airport has today launched The Farnborough Airport Flying Scholarship 2020.
-Under the auspices of the Honourable Company of Air Pilots’ scholarship program, Farnborough Airport grants one person a scholarship with the aim of supporting individuals to gain flying experience and ultimately achieve their Private Pilot’s Licence (PPL).
-The Flying Scholarship is part of the airport’s “Aviation to Education” program.
-Now in its 13 year, the program engages schools and colleges within the local area to inform and educate about aviation.
+Under the auspices of the Honourable Company of Air Pilots’ scholarship programme, Farnborough Airport grants one person a scholarship with the aim of supporting individuals to gain flying experience and ultimately achieve their Private Pilot’s Licence (PPL).
+The Flying Scholarship is part of the airport’s “Aviation to Education” programme.
+Now in its 13th year, the programme engages schools and colleges within the local area to inform and educate about aviation.

 Over the past decade, scholarship recipients have progressed to a variety of professional roles within the aviation industry, such as commercial airline pilot.
 Last year’s scholarship recipient, 18-year-old Tom Ferguson, is currently undertaking flight training at Blackbushe School of Flying at Blackbushe Airport with the aim of gaining his PPL and achieving his goal of becoming a fully qualified pilot.